-While other magazines and websites do report on what is going on in the industry, most interviews will be limited to 4, 6 or perhaps 8 pages.
-Some people can talk for 40 pages in such case and Pinball Magazine wants to print those 40 pages.
-Add pictures to those 40 pages, as well as some editorial columns and other returning features, and the magazine is likely to count 68 pages or more.
+While other magazines and websites report on what is going on in the industry, most interviews will be limited to four, six or perhaps eight pages.
+But some people can talk for 60 pages.
+In such case and Pinball Magazine wants to print those 60 pages.
+Add pictures to those 60 pages, as well as some editorial columns, some side articles, and other returning features, and the magazine is likely to count 100 pages or more.
 Add a couple of advertisements and who knows how many pages it will be.

-The plan is to do a couple of issues each year, but there won’t be a fixed publishing date.
-The editor of Pinball Magazine loves to make the magazine, but is also involved in other projects.
-Aside from that the magazine also depends on the people who are interviewed.
+Pinball Magazine usually published one issue each year, but there is no fixed publishing date.
+The editor of Pinball Magazine loves to make the magazine but is also involved in other projects.
+Aside from that, making a magazine also depends on the people who are interviewed.
 They have lives too and making time for an in-depth interview is something they need to fit in their agenda.
-So in theory the next issue can appear 2 months after the previous, but it could also take 6 months.
-Either way you will get a collectable magazine full of first hand ‘behind the scenes’ information.
+Either way, you will get a highly collectible magazine full of first hand ‘behind the scenes’ information.

 Why a magazine?

 Like a book is a luxury item, a magazine is more and more considered a luxury item as well, and that’s exactly what Pinball Magazine wants to be.
 You can read the common news and articles on your computer, tablet, phone and what else there are.
 Pinball Magazine wants to be the kind of glossy magazine you’re proud of to place on your coffee table.
-It will be a challenge to find the proper photos and artwork to reach the standard Pinball Magazine wants to reach, but it will also make the magazine stand out.
-Pinball Magazine should be, like pinball machines, something worth collecting and something that brings you joy and fun when you read it.
+With each issue it is a challenge to find the proper photos and artwork to reach the standard Pinball Magazine wants to reach, but it makes the magazine stand out.
+Pinball Magazine is, like pinball machines, something worth collecting and something that brings you joy and fun when you read it.